-Alcoholism and addiction is not a black and white disease and alcoholics and addicts come in all shapes, sizes, and colors.
-They are PTA mothers, Rolex-wearing business women, collegiate athletes, and PhD candidates.
+Alcoholism and addiction are not a black and white disease and alcoholics and addicts come in all shapes, sizes, and colors.
+They are PTA mothers, Rolex-wearing business women, collegiate athletes, and Ph.D. candidates.
 They can have two houses, a Mercedes, and two children in college prep school, or they can have nothing.
 No two alcoholics and addicts have the same story.

 Though our client profiles at New Method Wellness are vast, handfuls of our female clients are mothers, professionals, and students with high levels of functioning.

 Contrary to popular belief, alcoholism and addiction are rarely obvious to identify.
 Due to women’s rapid conversion from social drinker to alcoholic, the substance abuse problem may seem to appear out of thin air, causing loved ones to question whether their drinking or using is just ‘a phase.’

 Women are more likely to use alcohol or drugs in response to an emotional trigger, which can mask their substance abuse problem.